Guides

 Do I need to buy flights and shafts separately?

-No — all seven darts on this list come with flights and shafts included.
-You can throw them straight out of the box.
-However, flights and shafts are consumable parts that wear out over time, so you'll eventually want to buy replacements.
-They're cheap — a set of flights costs around $3-5.
+Nope.
+All seven darts on this list come with flights and shafts in the box — ready to throw straight away.
+But flights and shafts do wear out over time, so you'll want spares eventually.
+They're cheap though — a set of flights is about $3-5.

 What dartboard should I use with these darts?

-All seven darts on this list are steel tip darts designed for sisal bristle dartboards.
-We recommend the Winmau Blade 6 — the official board of the PDC used in every major tournament.
-It's around $60-70 and will last years.
-Read our full guide: Best Dart Boards 2026.
+All seven darts on this list are steel tip darts, so you need a sisal bristle dartboard.
+We recommend the Winmau Blade 6 — it's the official board of the PDC, used in every major tournament, and costs around $60-70.
+It'll last you years.
+Full review here: Best Dart Boards 2026.

 How do I set up my dartboard properly?